gophergala2016/learnlink/README.md

 I have been doing a lot of studying online and I am constantly looking at sites like coursea, udacity, khan academy, and any free online resources for learning.
 I have problems keeping track of all the topics I study.
 It can be hard to keep track of all the sites I visit since they are "no commitment" learning tools and I am using them to explore a vast amount of topics.

-Linklearn will hopefully solve this problem.
+LearnLink will hopefully solve this problem.
 The basic idea is to allow you to manually enter a course name, some urls, notes, and then be able to keep track of progress based on priority and checkoff times.

 Do give an idea of how this works: